 Your loved one may not react to pain in a typical way, and it is best not to try to diagnose, but to seek immediate professional medical advice and treatment armed with pain and symptom tracking.

-For more tips on keeping your senior loved ones safe and healthy, or to learn more about how our Scottsdale home health care services can improve quality of life for seniors, contact the senior care professionals from Nightingale Homecare at (602) 504-1555.
+For more tips on keeping your senior loved ones safe and healthy, or to learn more about how our home health care services can improve quality of life for seniors, contact Nightingale Homecare’s team of experts in home health for Scottsdale and the surrounding area at (602) 504-1555.